 Louise says: This tea is special, unlike any other green tea on the market.
 A green tea liked by people who don’t like green tea….

 The number of people who proclaim to disliking green tea because of that one dodgy cup of dusty green tea they tried back in the 80s is pretty astonishing – If that sounds like you, we strongly urge you to give it another try!
 Green tea should be light and most importantly…GREEN.
 Not a bitter, murky brown concoction.
+The secret is in the quality of the leaves… more on this later!

 green with mint – best of both worlds